Are Gun Shops ‘essential’ Businesses During a Pandemic?

 In recent weeks, firearm sales have skyrocketed.
 Background checks — the key barometer of gun sales — already were at record numbers in January and February, likely fueled by a presidential election year.
 Since the coronavirus outbreak, gun shops have reported long lines and runs on firearms and ammunition.

-Background checks were up 300 percent on March 16 compared with the same date a year ago, according to federal data shared with the National Shooting Sports Foundation, which represents gunmakers.
+Background checks were up 300% on March 16, compared with the same date a year ago, according to federal data shared with the National Shooting Sports Foundation, which represents gunmakers.
 Since Feb.
 23, each day has seen roughly double the volume over 2019, according to Mark Oliva, spokesman for the group.

 "When people aren’t able to provide for their own security or their own safety, they’re going to take measures to make sure that they can.
 That’s why we have that Second Amendment,” Oliva said.
 “This is a public safety issue.”